 As a close contact to someone with COVID-19, it is recommended that you get tested.
-This is to check if you are already infected.
-If you test negative, you still need to quarantine for 10 days.

-- Testing is not recommended for people who had a positive viral COVID-19 test in the last 90 days and do not currently have symptoms of COVID-19. - To get a test, call your doctor, visit covid19.lacounty.gov/testing, or call 2-1-1. - When you go to get tested, follow testing center instructions and wear a mask so you don't infect other people.
-See Steps to take when getting medical care or COVID-19 testing above. - If your test result is positive: - You have COVID-19 - You need to isolate.
-See the Home Isolation Instructions for People with COVID-19 at ph.lacounty.gov/covidisolation. - You need to tell all of your close contacts to quarantine and give them these quarantine instructions at ph.lacounty.qov/covidquarantine.. - If your test result is negative: - o You may still be infected, but it is too early to show on the test. - You need to quarantine for 10 days after you last had close contact with the person with COVID-19. - Monitor your symptoms and follow the instructions below.
+Testing is not recommended if you had a positive viral diagnostic test in the past 90 days and you do not currently have symptoms of COVID-19.

+- To get a test, call your doctor, visit covid19.lacounty.gov/testing, or call 2-1-1. - If you got an email from Public Health, take it with you in case the facility asks for proof that you are a contact to someone with COVID-19 - Take precautions when you go to get the test, so you don't unintentionally infect other people.
+See If you do have to go out for medical care or for COVID-19 testing below. - If your test result is positive: - o It means that you have COVID-19 - You need to follow the Home Isolation Instructions for People with COVID-19 which can be accessed at ph.lacounty.gov/covidisolation - You need to tell all of your close contacts to quarantine and give them these instructions. - If your test result is negative: - o You may still be infected, but it is too early to show on the test. - You need to stay in quarantine until 14 days after your last exposure to the infected person. - Monitor your symptoms and follow the instructions below.